-We confirm to the best of our knowledge and belief, that no violation of the Bahrain Commercial Companies Law, Central Bank of Bahrain and Financial Institutions Law and the Central Bank of Bahrain directives and the Memorandum and Articles of Association of the Bank has occurred during the year ended 31 December 2017.
-Accordingly, the Bank has complied with all the terms of its banking license and no penalties have been levied by any of the regulatory authorities during 2017.
+During the year ended 31 December 2019, no penalties were imposed on the Bank by the CBB or any other regulatory body.
+We confirm to the best of our knowledge and belief, that no violation of the Bahrain Commercial Companies Law, Central Bank of Bahrain and Financial Institutions Law and the Central Bank of Bahrain directives and the Memorandum and Articles of Association of the Bank has occurred during the year ended 31 December 2019.
+Accordingly, the Bank has complied with all the terms of its banking license.

-In addition, we also confirm to the best of our knowledge and belief, that there are no material pending legal cases outstanding as at 31 December 2017.
+In addition, we also confirm to the best of our knowledge and belief, that there are no material pending legal cases outstanding as at 31 December 2019.